chlorid/a_file_explorer/README.md

 Create a symbolic link from the resources folder that came with your Wt framework to your document root folder.
 For example ".", the directory where you binary is.
 It provides the web stuff to the project.

-You can achieve this in Linux and MacOs easily by changing to the a_file_manager folder (the folder where your compiled binary is) and entering:
+You can achieve this in Linux and MacOs easily by changing in a Konsole window to the a_file_manager folder (the folder where your a_file_explorer.wt binary is) and entering:

 ln -s /path/to/wt/resources/  or ln -s /Users/yourusername/wt/resources